Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Untrusted-device Quantum Key Distribution

 \subsection{Definitions}

-A {\em min-entropy untrusted-device key distribution (ME-UD-KD) protocol} $\Pi_\textrm{kd}$ is a communication protocol in the following form between two parties Alice and Bob who have access to distinct components of an untrusted quantum device.
+A {\bf min-entropy untrusted-device key distribution (ME-UD-KD) protocol} $\Pi_\textrm{kd}$ is a communication protocol in the following form between two parties Alice and Bob who have access to distinct components of an untrusted quantum device.
 Before the protocol starts, they share a string that is uniformly random to the device.
 They communicate through a public, but authenticated, channel.
 At each step, both the message they send and the new input to their device components are a deterministic function of the initial randomness, the messages received, and the previous output of their device component.
-The protocol terminates with a public bit $S$, indicating if the protocol succeeds or aborts, and Alice and Bob each has a private string $S_A$ and $S_B$, respectively.
+The protocol terminates with a public bit $S$, indicating if the protocol succeeds or aborts, and Alice and Bob each have a private string: $A$ and $\tilde A$, respectively.

-The protocol is said to have an yield $N$ with a {\em soundness error } $\epsilon_s$ if both the following conditions hold. \begin{enumerate} \item[(a)] the joint state $(S, S_A, E)$ is $\epsilon_s$-close to a state that is a mixture of Abort and one that has $N$ extractable bits, and \item[(b)] the joint state $(S, S_A, S_B)$ is $\epsilon_s$-close to a state such that $S_A=S_B$. \end{enumerate}
+The protocol is said to have a yield $M$ with a {\bf soundness error } $\epsilon_s$ if both the following conditions hold. \begin{enumerate} \item[(a)] the joint state $(S, A, E)$ is $\epsilon_s$-close to a mixture of an aborting state and one where $A$ has $M$ extractable bits, and \item[(b)] the joint state $(S, A, \tilde A)$ is $\epsilon_s$-close to a mixture of an aborting state and one where $A=\tilde A$. \end{enumerate} \YtalkingPoint{Above: changed the notation to be consistent with later writing; also clarified (b) to allow abort.}

 The protocol is said to have a completeness error $\epsilon_c$ with respect to a non-empty class of untrusted devices $\mathcal{U}_\textrm{honest}$, if for any device in this class, the protocol aborts with probability $\le \epsilon_c$.